epics-containers/epics-containers.github.io/docs/tutorials/ioc_changes2.md

 The `build` script does two things.

 - it fetches the git submodule called `ibek-support`.
 This submodule is shared between all the Generic IOC container images and contains the support YAML files that tell `ibek` how to build support modules inside the container environment and how to use them at runtime.
-- it builds the Generic IOC container image developer target locally using podman or docker.
+- it builds the Generic IOC container image developer target locally using docker or docker.

 ## Verify the Example IOC Instance is working